JuluruYasaswini/Encryption_decryption_of_colour-images/README.md

 ### Prerequisites

-- MATLAB installed on your computer.
+- MATLAB installed on your computer
+- You can work in MATLAB online tool(if not installed)

 ### Installation